dano/aioprocessing/README.rst

 there is extra overhead added when you use ``aioprocessing`` objects instead of ``multiprocessing`` objects, because each one is generally introducing a ``ThreadPoolExecutor`` containing at least one |threading.Thread|_.
-It also means that all the normal risks you get when you mix threads with fork apply here, too.
+It also means that all the normal risks you get when you mix threads with fork apply here, too (See http://bugs.python.org/issue6721 for more info).

 The one exception to this is ``aioprocessing.AioPool``, which makes use of the existing ``callback`` and ``error_callback`` keyword arguments in the various